Jyotibrat/nEigent/.github/README.md

 ## 💡 Solution

-nEigent8 provides a proactive, AI-driven approach to data leak prevention:
+nEigent provides a proactive, AI-driven approach to data leak prevention:

 🎯 **Centralized Monitoring**: Single dashboard for all your platforms 🧠 **Intelligent Detection**: AI algorithms trained to identify sensitive data patterns